ah-oh/.github/.github/pull_request_template.md

 ## Describe your changes

-## Issue ticket number and link
+## Issue number

 ## Checklist before requesting a review
-- [ ] I have performed a self-review of my code
+- [ ] I have performed a self-review of my code.
-- [ ] If it is a core feature, I have added thorough tests.
+- [ ] I have assigned a reviewer.
-- [ ] Do we need to implement analytics?
+- [ ] The code can be executed without errors.
-- [ ] Will this be part of a product update?
-If yes, please write one phrase about this update.